 - 5.7 Fixed ladders: Fixed ladders greater than 24' in length must be equipped with a ladder safety system.
 Alternatively, a davit arm or similar device can be used as part of a personal fall arrest system.
 Note: A cage or well is an acceptable form of fall protection on existing fixed ladders greater than 24' until November 18, 2036. - 5.8 Portable ladders: Typically, no fall protection is required if the ladder is placed at the proper angle (one foot back for every four feet of rise), extends three feet above the upper landing, and is secured at the top.

-However, due to the height of the climb, CAP's practice is to use fall protection (i.e., davit arm and retractable lifeline) when portable ladders are used in the following situations: - 5.8.1 As access into and egress from vaults, checks and turnouts. - 5.8.2 As access into and egress from siphons (i.e., through manholes).
+However, due to the height of the climb in some locations, CAP's practice is to use fall protection (i.e., davit arm and retractable lifeline) when portable ladders are used to access vaults, checks, turnouts, and similar structures where the climb distance is greater than 24'.